Habutiii/tp/docs/DeveloperGuide.md

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

-The `UI` component uses the JavaFx UI framework.
+The `UI` component uses the JavaFX UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2526S1-CS2103-F13-2/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2526S1-CS2103-F13-2/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,

 * executes user commands using the `Logic` component.
 * listens for changes to `Model` data so that the UI can be updated with the modified data.
-* keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
+* keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` component to execute commands.
-* depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
+* depends on some classes in the `Model` component, as it displays `Person` objects residing in the `Model`.

 ### Logic component